- Who We Are

 In 2005, Congress passed the Senator Paul Simon Water for the Poor Act in support of WASH as a foreign affairs priority.
 In 2014, this commitment was renewed through bipartisan Congressional and Presidential support to pass the Senator Paul Simon Water for the World Act of 2014 that authorizes WASH programming.
 The key elements of the Act support more targeted, effective and sustainable investments for WASH programs.
 Lead sponsors of the Act included Congressmen Blumenauer and Poe, and Senators Durbin and Corker.

-The Water for the World Act incorporates key portions of the Water Strategy, such as designation of priority countries.
+The Water for the World Act of 2014 incorporates key portions of the Water Strategy, such as designation of priority countries.
 The Act also established a single point of leadership within USAID for the implementation of the statute, the Global Water Coordinator (currently held by Christian Holmes, Deputy Assistant Administrator for Water in E3).

 We are committed to integrating water management across programs in agriculture and health by: